 - Footwear competitors Adidas and Allbirds teamed up to create FUTURECRAFT.FOOTPRINT, adidas’s first shoe with <3kg carbon footprint

-The Adidas and Allbirds collaboration shows what’s possible when organisations work together.
+The Adidas and Allbirds collaboration is a perfect corporate giving example, showing what’s possible when organisations work together.
 The brands teamed up to develop a new solution that was a milestone in the sportwear space.
 Tim Brown, Co-Founder and Co-CEO of Allbirds captured the importance of working in partnership when he said:

 “We believe that the challenge of solving climate change is the problem of our generation and solving it will not be done alone.
 We need to find new business models, new innovations and new ways of working together.”
 Tim Brown, Co-Founder & Co-CEO at Allbirds